qgadrian/smokex/README.md

 * [x] Slack notifications
   * [ ] Seems that when using buttons Slack expects a callback to be handled: https://api.slack.com/interactivity/handling#acknowledgment_response
 * [ ] Check: missing logs on worker processes?
+* [ ] Listen to tab event on the yaml editor to avoid jumping out and screwing with the browser

 ### Nice to have (next prio)